Facebook VP of Ads Criticised For Tweeting that Russian-bought Ads Had Not Been Designed to Sway the US Election - Slashdot

 And would be almost impossible to prove short of a recording or multiple witnesses.
 However, this is ultimately going to be less about "collusion" (otherwise known as conspiracy) and more about Obstruction of Justice, which the president basically admitted to on national tv.

-You are correct (Score:3, Insightful)
+You are correct (Score:2, Insightful)

 1. Failed to register as foreign agent